 So in a nutshell, Airbnb has the greatest impact on room supply (and the hotel industry) in higher demand cities — i.e. where there is probably just not enough real-estate to completely fill the demand for hotel properties to begin with.
 And not only are about half of these Airbnb bookings being diverted from the hotel industry, but those diverted bookings seem to be higher value bookings where a mere 1.3 percent drop in bookings results in a 1.5 percent drop in revenues, and a 3.7 percent drop in profits.

-When a new technology emerges that changes the nature of supply in the marketplace, barring regulatory interference, there’s little that can be done to undo it.
-A Pandora’s box has been opened, and you can’t put the proverbial toothpaste back in the tube.
+As Airbnb has demonstrated, technology has fundamentally changed the supply side of the hotel industry.
+And barring regulatory interference, there’s little that can be done to undo it.
+Pandora’s box has been opened, and the proverbial toothpaste can’t be put back into the tube.

 Fortunately for the hotel industry, Airbnb’s online marketplace is far from the only new technology relevant to its bottomline.
 There are also a number of technologies available that can help hotels streamline operations to the point any revenue lost to Airbnb is more than offset.

-From operations to finance to guest experience, there are a lot of key performance indicators that hotel owners and managers can track and monitor to cut costs and increase revenue.
-Of the dozen or so KPIs that hotel owners and managers rely on, however, arguably none is as important as GOPPAR (Gross Operating Profit Per Available Room).
+From operations to finance to guest experience, there are a lot of KPIs that hotel operators and hotel managers can track and monitor to cut costs and increase revenue.
+Of the two dozen or so KPIs that hotel owners and managers rely on, however, arguably none is as important as GOPPAR (Gross Operating Profit Per Available Room).

 Why?
 Because it factors in both operational costs and revenue.
 And by focusing on improving their GOPPAR, hotels are unlocking new operational efficiencies and cost-savings.